Finite energy global well-posedness of the Yang-Mills equations on $\mathbb{R}^{1+3}$: An approach using the Yang-Mills heat flow: Introduction

 The system \eqref{eq:cYMHF} is underdetermined for $A_{a}$, and therefore requires an additional gauge condition (typically on $A_{s}$) in order to be solved.
 Note that the original Yang-Mills heat flow \eqref{eq:YMHF} is a special case of \eqref{eq:cYMHF}, namely when $A_{s} = 0$.
 On the other hand, choosing $A_{s} = \rd^{\ell} A_{\ell}$, the top order terms of \eqref{eq:cYMHF} becomes

 The term $\rd^{\ell} \rd_{i} A_{\ell}$ on each side are cancelled, and we are consequently left with a \emph{strictly} parabolic system of equations for $A_{i}$.
-In other words, the weakly-parabolic system \eqref{eq:YMHF} is equivalent to a strictly parabolic system of equations, connected via gauge transforms for \eqref{eq:cYMHF} back and forth $A_{s} = 0$ and $A_{s} = \rd^{\ell} A_{\ell}$.
+In other words, the weakly-parabolic system \eqref{eq:YMHF} is equivalent to a strictly parabolic system of equations, connected via gauge transforms for \eqref{eq:cYMHF}.

 Henceforth, the gauge condition $A_{s} = 0$ will be referred to as the \emph{caloric gauge}, in deference to the term introduced by Tao in his work \cite{Tao:2004tm}.
-The condition $A_{s} = \rd^{\ell} A_{\ell}$ will be dubbed the \emph{DeTurck gauge}, as the procedure outlined above may be viewed as a geometric reformulation of the standard DeTurck's trick, introduced first by DeTurck \cite{DeTurck:1983ts} in the context of the Ricci flow and adapted to the Yang-Mills heat flow by Donaldson \cite{Donaldson:1985vh}.
+The condition $A_{s} = \rd^{\ell} A_{\ell}$ will be dubbed the \emph{DeTurck gauge}, as the procedure outlined above may be viewed as a geometric reformulation of the standard DeTurck trick, introduced first by DeTurck \cite{DeTurck:1983ts} in the context of the Ricci flow and adapted to the Yang-Mills heat flow by Donaldson \cite{Donaldson:1985vh}.